teohhanhui/hexciv/README.md

     The host needs to share the game session ID.
 You can join a game session by entering the ID.

     Note: Not implemented yet.
-Currently any 2 subsequent players who connect to the matchmaking server would be paired up with each other.
+Currently any 2 successive players who connect to the matchmaking server would be paired up with each other.

 * How many players can we have in a game?

     2-4 players.

     Note: Not implemented yet.
-Currently any 2 subsequent players who connect to the matchmaking server would be paired up with each other.
+Currently any 2 successive players who connect to the matchmaking server would be paired up with each other.

 * How do I rejoin a game if I got disconnected?

     You can rejoin an active game session by entering the ID.
 It's not possible to rejoin a game if the host leaves.

     Note: Not implemented yet.
-Currently any 2 subsequent players who connect to the matchmaking server would be paired up with each other.
+Currently any 2 successive players who connect to the matchmaking server would be paired up with each other.

 * What happens if the host or another player disconnects?